0xinevitable/bento/README.md

 - Other third-party Assets included in this repository are the copyright of their rightful owners.

 - The project is licensed under the [Mozilla Public License Version 2.0](https://opensource.org/licenses/MPL-2.0).
-You must notice this license and copyright notice if you use this work.
+You must include this license and copyright notice if you use this work.
 This also means that you'll have to notify changes and open-source your work(the modified software) in the same license(or, in certain cases, one of the GNU licenses):

 **Copyright (c) 2022 Inevitable**